nicomarr/nicomarr.github.io/_posts/2024-08-14-automating-full-text-article-retrieval-for-research.markdown

 ### Download PDF files

+Before we proceed with downloading PDF files, it's important to note:

+**Copyright Notice**: Downloading PDFs may be subject to copyright restrictions.
+Users are responsible for ensuring they have the right to access and download the content.
+Always respect the terms of use of the content providers and adhere to applicable copyright laws.

 We can pass an additional argument to the `get_works()` function to save the PDF files a specified directory, like so:

 {% highlight python %}